aponamarev/CarND-Behavioral-Cloning-P3/writeup.md

 The overall strategy for deriving a model architecture was to test a lightweight nets.
 I started with simple one layer convolutional architecture, then compare its performance to LeNet, and the network architecture designed by NVIDIA.The best performance was demonstrated by NVIDIA net.

 However, in order to reduce overfitting and increase training speed I used dropout and batch normalization.
 In addition, I replaced 5x5 convolutional layers with 2 convolutional layers with 3x3 kernels.
+The network was also modified to crop images on the top and bottom to eliminate the parts of the image that do not provide useful information.
+Results of crop-preprocessing presented below:

+Original image:
+![original][image2]
+Cropped image:
+![cropped][image3]

 At training, a selected model demonstrated 30-34% accuracy.
 However the accuracy was at 50-54% at validation stage.
 The increase in accuracy is most likely driven by a combination of simpler data samples and the effect of turning off the dropout at evaluation stage.
 A validation set skewed towards samples with small steering angles (driving on a straight line).The improvement in accuracy also signifies the absence of overfitting.